genes-and-health/TRE-documentation-v3/docs/index.md

 2. [Getting data in and out of the TRE](getting-data-in-and-out-of-the-TRE)
 3. [How to get help](how-to-get-help.md)

 We **welcome** user-driven updates to the docs.
-If you would like to contribute, please read the [How to update this documentation](how-to-update-this-documentation.md) section --please contact us to be added to our github documentation repository.
+If you would like to contribute, please read the [How to update this documentation](how-to-update-this-documentation.md) section and contact us to be added to our github documentation repository.

 <!--
 <div class="grid cards">